communication

 Eye contact.
 Keeping eye contact with the other person will help keep your attention on them.
 It also stops your mind from wandering.

 Mirroring.
 Mirroring is a method of creating similarity, building rapport; a sense of liking.
-You become a mirror reflecting the body language, speech style & vocabulary of the other person.
+You become a mirror reflecting the body language, speech style and vocabulary of the other person.
 DON’T BE OBVIOUS.
 This is a subtle reflection.

-Remember, when you communicate your whole body & minds are delivering a message, not just your words.
-Communicate to your listener.
-Develop listening & rapport building skills & be alert, aware & improving yourself thru practice & study.
+Remember, when you communicate your whole body and minds are delivering a message, not just your words.

 ws_line.gif